vlmlee/Wordle-Dapp/README.md

 ## Deploying to Sepolia Testnet with Infura

-First, create a `.env` file and put in your Infura credentials (make sure to `.gitignore` this file):
+If you want to deploy your own version, first create a `.env` file and put in your Infura credentials (make sure to `.gitignore` this file):

 ```shell
 INFURA_URL="https://sepolia.infura.io/v3/"